danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

 ## 1-Descriptive Statistics for Data Scientists

   Statistical study of a Real Estate dataset related to sales in Texas.
 The dataset contains the following variables:
-    -city: names of the cities involved in the analysis ;
+    - city: names of the cities involved in the analysis ;
-    -year: years involved in the analysis;
+    - year: years involved in the analysis;
-    -month: months involved in the analysis;
+    - month: months involved in the analysis;
-    -sales: total n° of sales;
+    - sales: total n° of sales;
-    -volume: totale value of sales [M$];
+    - volume: totale value of sales [M$];
-    -median_price: sales median price [$];
+    - median_price: sales median price [$];
-    -listings: total n° of listings;
+    - listings: total n° of listings;
-    -months_inventory: time amount necessary to sell all the active listings at the actual rythm [months]
+    - months_inventory: time amount necessary to sell all the active listings at the actual rythm [months]

   The projects consists in the developments of the following points: